Juloos/MCDatapack.BetterBacap/storage_description.md

     // They will automatically fill the corresponding sidebars.
     page: {
         // The team name, which is either "any" or a team color.
-        team: [
-            {
+        team: {
             // The team this page belongs to, for macro convenience.
             team: `corresponding team`,

             // The following arguments are stringified raw JSON texts,
             //   which means that an empty string is '""' and not "".
             title: '"Advancements progress"',
             // name_x is the left-justified text.
             name_0..14: '["Category", " ", "name"]',
             // number_x is the right-justified text.
             number_0..14: '{"text": "Progress", "color": "green"}'
+        }
+    }

+    // The draft configuration of the display of each team.
+    // For the customization menus to hold data.
+    draft: {
+        style: {
+            // Refer to the `style` tag above.
         },
-            ...
-        ]
+        refresh_callback: {
+            // Refer to the `refresh_callback` tag above.
+        },
+        page: {
+            // Refer to the `page` tag above.
+        },
+        line: {
+            // The team name, which is either `any` or a team color.
+            team: {
+                // The index of the line in the page, pointing to the new callback.
+                0..14: "bac_display:refresh/callback/foobar"
+            }
+        }
     }
 ```